 The Agbogbloshie Technical Training Centre, for now, trains the scrap workers on how to safely dismantle e-waste.
 I also heard they train young women on how to make soap and other items including ‘bofrott’, a local snack.

-It’s a training center and does not provide for whatever the minister claims.
+It’s a training center and does not provide for whatever the minister claimed.
 Again, thanks to the German Government for this.
 For my part, I see the point.
 I hope it all works out in the end.

 Many thanks for tagging along.
 I hope my part in this has been helpful to anyone who cares about this situation.

-And so ends this chapter.
+And so ends this chapter!

 Pingback